rishiisoni/Project-Brezzle/README.md

 - **User Authentication & Authorization**: Integrated user sign-up, login, and authentication using Passport.js, ensuring role-based access and route protection for owners and reviewers.

-- **Listings Management (CRUD)**: Developed a system to create, read, update, and delete property listings, with image uploads using Multer and AWS S3 for cloud storage.
+- **Listings Management (CRUD)**: Developed a system to create, read, update, and delete property listings, with image uploads using Multer and MONGO ATLAS for cloud storage.

 - **Reviews & Ratings**: Implemented review functionality, allowing authenticated users to post, update, and delete reviews, with ownership checks to prevent unauthorized modifications.